A Christmas Story Christmas: Production

 In January 2022, Warner Bros.
 Pictures and Legendary Pictures announced that a legacy sequel to A Christmas Story was in development with a script from Nick Schenk who also serves as executive producer.
 Clay Kaytis was hired to direct.
 The film is dedicated to Darren McGavin (who played "The Old Man" in the original film), who died on February 25, 2006.
 The staff acquired option rights to much of original author Jean Shepherd's bibliography for use in the film, working several quotes from Shepherd's books into the finished script.
 Peter Billingsley had conceived the film as both a sequel to and an origin story for the original film.

 Shortly after its official announcement of the film, Billingsley was cast to reprise his role as Ralphie Parker, and hired as a producer alongside Vince Vaughn.
 Melinda Dillon, who had played Ralphie's mom in the original film, gave Billingsley her support for the project but was unable to reprise the role (she would die shortly after A Christmas Story Christmas was released); Julie Hagerty assumed the role in Dillon's stead.
 In February, Ian Petrella, Scott Schwartz, R. D. Robb, Zack Ward, and Yano Anaya were cast to reprise their roles as Randy Parker, Flick, Schwartz, Scut Farkus, and Grover Dill, respectively.
 Billingsley noted that all of them had remained friends since making the original film and were all eager to reprise their roles.
 In the same month, Erinn Hayes, River Drosche, and Julianna Layne were cast as Ralphie's wife, Sandy Parker and his kids, Mark and Julie Parker, respectively.
-Tedde Moore was asked to reprise her role as Miss Shields from the original film, but declined.
+Tedde Moore was asked to reprise her role as Miss Shields from the original film, but declined; Moore by this point was largely incapacitated by multiple sclerosis and had not acted since 2017.

-Principal photography began in late February 2022 in Hungary and Bulgaria.
+Principal photography began in late February 2022 in Hungary and Bulgaria and wrapped in April 2022.
+Hungary served as a stand-in for the town of Hohman, Indiana with Bulgaria hosting key interior and exterior shots.
+Addition scenes were also filmed in Cleveland, Ohio and Toronto, Ontario, Canada.
 Billingsley and the crew commissioned exact replicas of the house which was depicted in the original film and the neighborhood enhancing the authenticity of the film.
-The first teaser trailer was released in October of the same year, confirming that the film was in post-production.

 Release

-The first teaser trailer was released in October 2022, confirming the official release date, with the full trailer following on November 1.
-A Christmas Story Christmas was released in the US on November 17, 2022, on HBO Max.
+A Christmas Story Christmas was released in the United States on November 17, 2022, on HBO Max.

-The film has since been incorporated into regular reruns on TBS and TNT's holiday program blocks, All I Watch for Christmas and Christmas Maximus, including the lead-out spot following the 24-hour marathon of A Christmas Story.
+Since 2023, the film has since been incorporated into regular reruns on TBS and TNT's holiday program blocks, All I Watch for Christmas and Christmas Maximus, including the lead-out spot following the 24-hour marathon of A Christmas Story.